mizuki-nana/coreVM/README.md

 ### Object Management
 Another component that directly relates to the memory management layer is the object heap, which allocates memory from it to store objects.
-Objects in coreVM are referred as "dynamic objects", meaning that their properties can be dynamically changed during execution.
+Objects in coreVM are referred as "dynamic objects", meaning their properties can be dynamically changed during execution.
 This provides the flexibility for language developers to incorporate their custom object abstractions and meta-programming features.

 Each dynamic object can hold one native type handle.
-For example, an object of custom integer type in a language may hold a native type handle of type 32-bit signed integer, in order to perform any arithmetic operations on it.
+For example, an object of custom integer type in a language may hold a native type handle of type 32-bit signed integer, in order to perform integer arithmetic operations.

 ### Garbage Collection
 The garbage collection layer is responsible for cleaning up unreachable objects